dwdii/dwdii.github.io/_posts/2013-08-28-GitHub-Pages-Jekyll-Ampersands-Apostrophes.md

 by [Jukka "Yucca" Korpela](http://www.cs.tut.fi/~jkorpela/personal.html) to be quite useful.

-Another point: any spaces in your post file names, such as "2013-08-28-My Blog Post.md", will be converted to a "+" plus sign in the Jekyll `post.url` variable.
+Another point: any spaces in your post file names, such as "2013-08-28-My Blog Post.md", will be converted to a "+" plus sign in the Jekyll post.url variable.
 Unfortunately, the spaces will remain in the resulting html files.
-As such, a 404 will be returned for links built from the `post.url`.
+As such, a 404 will be returned for links built from the post.url.
 I recommend removing all the spaces, and if you really want spacing, then use a symbol like the hyphen (already being used to delimit the dates).

 Hope this helps you!